 Waste and Recycling

 UCalgary strives to become a zero waste community.
-We are committed to diverting 80 per cent of our waste from the landfill.

 All Waste Has Its Place